kuwala-io/kuwala/README.md

 ***Note***:
 1) We recommend giving Docker at least 8 GB of RAM (On Docker Desktop you can go under settings -> resources)
 2) If you are a Windows user, we recommend you to install the *Windows Subsystem for Linux (WSL)* and integrate docker with WSL.
-WSL presence is highly recommended since many automation scripts written in Unix Shell (or `.sh`) format.
 For WSL installation's guidance can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install).
 We use Ubuntu on WSL for debug and testing purposes.

 #### Demo correlating Uber traversals with Google popularities